fergalquinn77/ci-project4-fq-linkbuilder/README.md

 # **Link Builder**

+## **Project Overview**
+Linkbuilder is a full stack web application that allows users to consolodate all their links into one link.
+This was developed as the Milestone Project 4 for the Code Institute Diploma in Software Development.
 This project is based on the LinkTree web application concept.

 Companies and individuals often require one URL link to contain information/links for many other sites.
 In particular, Instagram allows users to have one link in Bio.
 Link Builder allows users create one landing link (e.g https://www.linkbuilder.com/fergalquinn) which displays all the users links.

 ![Responsive screenshot showing site on different screen sizes](docs/images/responsive.jpg)